Tax Facts 2021-22

 - kept in the account until reaching age 60, or

-- withdrawn after being diagnosed with a terminal illness.
+- withdrawn after being diagnosed with a terminal illness when having less than 12 months to live.

 National Insurance Contributions (NIC)